+Exclusions

+If any of the e above conditions exist, medical necessity must be determined before the prescription drug can be filled

+☐ Too- early refill of a prescription.

+☐ Inapp propriate dosage and quantity; or

+☐ Dupl licate prescriptions;

+Benefits exclude:1

-☐ Common usage for episodic or intermittent treatment ☐ Nationally accepted clinical practice guidelines ☐ Peer-reviewed medical literature ☐ As otherwise determined by the plan Examples of drugs with quantity limits currently include Cialis®, Imitrex®, and lidocaine ointment.1 DRUG UTILIZATION REVIEW PROGRAM Each prescription drug purchased through this plan is subject to utilization review.
-This process evaluates the prescribed drug to determine if any of the following conditions exist: ☐ Adverse drug-to-drug interaction with another drug purchased through the plan; □ Duplicate prescriptions; ☐ Inappropriate dosage and quantity; or ☐ Too-early refill of a prescription.
-If any of the above conditions exist, medical necessity must be determined before the prescription drug can be filled Exclusions Benefits exclude:1 ■ Dental preparations (e.g., topical fluoride, Arestin®), with the exception of oral fluoride Over-the-counter drugs, vitamins or minerals (with the exception of diabetic supplies and preventive drugs) ■ Homeopathic drugs Prescription products for cosmetic purposes such as photo-aged skin products and skin depigmentation products Medications in unit dose packaging ■ Impotence medications for members under the age of 18 ■ Injectable allergens ■ Hair growth agents ■ Special medical formulas and medical food products, except as required by state law ■ Compounded medications-some exclusions applyexamples include-Bulk powders, bulk chemicals, and proprietary bases used in compounded medications Drugs administered intrathecally, by or under the direction of health care professionals and recommended to be administered under sedation Definitions
+- Dental preparations (e.g., topical fluoride, Arestin®), with the exception of oral fluoride - Over-the-counter drugs, vitamins or minerals (with the exception of diabetic supplies and preventive drugs) - Homeopathic drugs - Prescription products for cosmetic purposes such as photo-aged skin products and skin depigmentation products - Medications in unit dose packaging - Impotence medications for members under the age of 18 - Injectable allergens - Hair growth agents - Special medical formulas and medical food products, except as required by state law - Compounded medications-some exclusions apply.
+Examples include: Bulk powders, bulk chemicals, and proprietary bases used in compounded medications - Drugs administered intrathecally, by or under the direction of health care professionals and recommended to be administered under sedation